msaroufim/mynotes/robot-arm.md

 3. You feed that action back to the environment to record the new state you're in, by how much you're rewarded and whether you've reached a terminal state
 4. The transitions from step 3 are stored in a priority queue to make training more stable
 5. Repeat the above until an adequate number of episodes
-6. Plot your reward error over time, if things are working correctly this should steadily be going down
+6. Inspect your reward over time, if things are working correctly this should steadily be going up

 ```python
 def train():
     # start training
     for i in range(MAX_EPISODES):